pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ### Metadata resources files

-Each metadata resource file is a text file containing the JSON specification of a metadata object.
+Each metadata resource file is a text file containing the JSON specification of some metadata properties.
 The name of a text file can specify either a terminal path in the Signal K store (i.e. a key value) or a non-terminal path identified by a trailing period('.').